 If you want to see what Jonathan is doing now, click here

 The Italian staple-maker Chiarugi is now making mass-produced Baroque hautboy staples in lengths of 50, 57, and 60mm.
-I use the 50mm ones the Saxon oboe, and also for many Stanesby models.
+I use the 50mm "H2" ones for the Saxon oboe, it also works for many Stanesby models; they also offer a slightly wider "H3" model.
 The 60mm ones are intended for Denner models.
 Chiarugi also makes staples for Classical oboes in 42mm and 44mm lengths, I use the 44mm ones for my Floth copy instruments.
 These are available from Krebs & Heinrich (KREEDO) and other suppliers.

 52mm "B" staple for Saxon oboe, 49mm "B" staple for Stanesby, 40mm "C" staple for classical are produced by